HomeLatest NewsOpinionHow can focusing on human behaviour build a stronger cyber risk-aware culture

 Organising table top exercises

 Learning while having fun is the best approach to master a concept.
-Organising tabletop exercises among stakeholders would be a better way to introduce culture within the organisation.
+Organising tabletop exercises among stakeholders would be a better way to introduce cyber security culture within the organisation.
 Table top exercises should not be like a traditional seminar and Slideshows; instead, they should incorporate interactive conversations, cyber quizzes based on real-world organisational problems, and IT security games.

 Communicate Accountability and Responsibility